 I think that the industry has become more tuned into what couples really want and expect from their wedding.
 In the past it was church or state and almost nothing in between, unless you decided to elope or take your guests abroad.
 The increase in the number and types of ceremonies offered by Celebrants and Humanists gives such a lot more choice to couples, which is really what they are looking for.

 I don’t know about you but I absolutely loved learning more about Yvonne.
 What a delight!
-If you’d like to contact Yvonne about your own wedding ceremony (why on earth wouldn’t you!?), you can find her right here.
+If you’d like to contact Yvonne about your own wedding ceremony (why on earth wouldn’t you!?), you can contact her right here on her Engaged and Ready Celebrant profile.
+Or visit her website here.

 Photographs all Yvonne’s own.